kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Tablet: 2.97K hours (24.21%)
 The usage is fairly evenly distributed, but trends in device preference may impact churn rates.

-2. How the Dashboard Works
+VI How the Dashboard Works

-A. Interactivity
+- Interactivity
 The Power BI dashboard allows interactive filtering, where users can select:
 Age groups to see how churn varies by demographics.
 Payment history categories to explore its effect on retention.
 Device type filters to understand engagement behavior across different platforms.

-B. Data Relationships & Analysis
+- Data Relationships & Analysis
 Engagement & Churn Relationship

 A high engagement rate (6.95) suggests that most customers actively use Netflix.